 What kinds of loans are eligible?

 Minnesota Investment Fund

-Available through the State of Minnesota, the Minnesota Investment Fund provides financing to help add new workers and retain high-quality jobs.
-The focus is on industrial, manufacturing, and technology-related industries to increase the local and state tax base and improve economic vitality statewide.
+Available through the State of Minnesota, the Minnesota Investment Fund provides low interest loans to help add new workers and retain high-quality jobs.
+The program focuses on industrial, manufacturing, and technology-related industries to increase the local and state tax base and improve economic vitality statewide.